• Skip to main content

 • These cookies have a fun flavor profile.
 The buttery cookie batter, sweet golden Oreos, and tart freeze dried strawberries all work together to make the perfect bite.
 You can find the same flavor combination in this Strawberry Crunch Cheesecake.

 • The Strawberry Crunch Cookies have a great textural contrast between the gooey cookies and the crunchy golden Oreos and freeze dried strawberries.
+There's more of that Oreo crunch in my Oreo and Chocolate Chip Cookies.

 • They are easy to make.
 Like this Mini Strawberry Cheesecake recipe.